Free CrCl Calculator – Creatinine Clearance Calculator

 Why Age Is Included

-Clinical note: In elderly patients, a serum creatinine value in the normal laboratory range does not guarantee normal kidney function.
-Age-related muscle wasting reduces creatinine production, keeping serum levels deceptively low even when filtration capacity is significantly impaired.
-The Cockcroft-Gault formula partially compensates for this by including age in the numerator.
+Clinical note: In elderly patients, a serum creatinine in the normal laboratory range does not mean normal kidney function.
+Age-related muscle loss reduces creatinine production and keeps serum levels deceptively low even when filtration is significantly impaired.
+Cockcroft-Gault partially compensates by including age in the numerator, which is exactly why the calculated CrCl is more informative than the raw creatinine in older adults.

 What Each Input Means and How to Obtain Accurate Values